Luxembourg - a charming city of short ways

 The cathedral in the center

-First, we visit the Notre-Dame Cathedral with its three towers in the center of Luxembourg City.
-Most of it dates from the 18th century.
-Only the chancel and the adjoining part were added in the 20th century.
-The stained glass windows in the chancel fit so well into the overall picture of the church.
-Therefore, you only realize that this is a modern extension when you stand directly in front of it.
-The architect Hubert Schumacher managed just as skillfully to fit the facade into the ensemble of buildings from the 17th and 18th centuries.
-That seems to be a hallmark of Luxembourg's architecture.
-Even the most modern buildings in the city fit into the cityscape in such a way that they blend in well with the older architectural styles.
-A brilliant achievement by the architects!
+First we visit the Notre Dame Cathedral with its three towers in the centre of Luxembourg City.
+Most of it dates back to the 18th century.
+Only the chancel and the part adjoining it were added in the 20th century.
+However, the stained glass windows in the chancel fit so well into the overall picture of the church building.
+That's why you only realise that this is a modern extension when you are standing right in front of it.

 Prime Minister's seat of government - Luxembourg city sights